Where and when

 What to wear: long pants and long sleeve shirt are recommended, covered shoes.

-What is supplied: beekeeping suit, beekeeping gloves, suncream, smoker, hive tool and course notes.
-(Participants can bring their own beekeeping suit, gloves and smoker if they wish)
+What is supplied: beekeeping suit, beekeeping gloves, suncream, smoker, hive tool, and course notes.
+(Participants can bring their own beekeeping suit, gloves, and smoker if you wish)